 The bill would also allow agencies to turn away qualified prospective parents who want to provide a loving, stable home for children in care.
-When an agency refuses to work with qualified parents, children in care are harmed.
-They face increased wait times, and the number of youth leaving care without finding their forever family increases.
-This also harms the human dignity of parents who simply want to help children in care.
+When an agency refuses to work with qualified parents, children in care face increased wait times, and the number of youth leaving care without finding their forever family increases.
+This also harms the human dignity of the parents who simply want to help children in care.

-Indeed, this kind of discrimination has happened in South Carolina.
+SB 1304 would authorize child-placing agencies to discriminate against qualified prospective parents, like what has happened in South Carolina.
 Miracle Hill Ministries, a state-funded foster care agency, has repeatedly refused to work with people who are the "wrong" religion.
 Three women who wanted nothing more than to help children in foster care have faced discrimination: